Mas Pardi: Japanese occupation period

 During the Japanese occupation of the Dutch East Indies, Mas Pardi, a Senior Sailor among the native Pribumi, Continuing his career at the Higher Shipping School (SPT) which was formed by the Imperial Japanese Navy, now the Semarang Shipping Science Polytechnic.

 Mas Pardi was active as an instructor for young sailors at the school.
 On the eve of the Proclamation of Indonesian Independence on 17 August 1945, Mas Pardi and a line of Indonesian sailors and mariners, escorted the reading of the text of the Proclamation on Jl.
 East Pegangsaan No. 56 with the Pioneer Front.

 On 10 September 1945, Mas Pardi regrouped Indonesian sailors who were scattered into the BKR Laut.
 The agency was later transformed into the TKR Marine and during the Indonesian Revolution, participated in combat against the Dutch forces both at sea and on land in various parts of Indonesia.

 Independent Indonesia

 After completing the organization of the TKR Marine, Mas Pardi, who was among the elders, was replaced by Mohammad Nazir Isa as the head of the marine defense agency in 1948.
 Mas Pardi was active in seafaring education and worked in the shipping service in Yogyakarta.
 After the recognition of sovereignty, the Indonesian government worked on improving the structure of the nation state, including in the Navy, with the establishment of IAL – Institute of the Navy (now the Indonesian Naval Academy) in 1953.

-In 1958 he was one of the Indonesian delegates during the creation on the United Nations Convention on the Law of the Sea, in Geneva, Switzerland, 1958.
+In 1958 he was one of the Indonesian delegates during the creation of the United Nations Convention on the Law of the Sea, in Geneva, Switzerland, 1958.